-Although Coinbase cannot provide legal or tax advice, the IRS has released guidelines for how to report taxes relating to digital currency activity.
-You can read them on the official IRS.gov website here: http://www.irs.gov/pub/irs-drop/n-14-21.pdf
+Yes.
+Although Coinbase cannot provide legal or tax advice, the U.S. Internal Revenue Service has released guidelines for how to report and pay taxes relating to virtual currency activity.
+You can read the guidelines from the official IRS.gov website here: http://www.irs.gov/pub/irs-drop/n-14-21.pdf.

-We use a FIFO (first in first out) method for this report.
-Transactions sending into or out of your Coinbase wallet are treated as buys or sells at the current market price in this report.
-However, you should keep your own records for best results and update the report accordingly.
-For example, if you transfer funds offsite to a desktop wallet, and then back again, you would not count this as a sale of digital currency.
+Only purchases and sales of virtual currency are captured on this report.
+Transactions sending virtual currency into or out of your Coinbase wallet are not captured in this report.
+As such, you should keep your own records virtual currency offsite to a desktop wallet, and then back again, you would not count this as a sale of virtual currency.

 You can generate the report here, by clicking on "New Report" in the upper right hand corner.